 Most of all, this implies re-directing from a mainly fossil-fueled energy supply towards renewable energies and a much more energy-efficient use of energy in buildings and urban areas.
 This is one of the largest and most urgent challenges of current urban development and other social disciplines.

-The program aims therefore on enabling students to understand the complexity of planning and management processes and to develop according to solutions.
-This will happen in modules with different approaches: some will teach facts and numbers, others will facilitate connections between different fields and the softer skills of mediating between them and some are designed to apply these competencies to practical projects.
+Strategic concepts for communication and cooperation in large-scale projects are crucial for their success.
+Whereas, “simply” building a house has become a manageable task, things become much more complicated when considering the urban environment and wider interests such as energy efficiency.
+The Master program, Building Sustainability focuses therefore, not only on technical and economic perspectives, but also aims at imparting relevant knowledge from other disciplines.
+This means that the scope of the program is both broad and specific at the same time.
+The combination of technology, management and sustainability-related topics is therefore a unique opportunity for young professionals to extend their skills.
+The MBA program Building Sustainability – Management Methods for Energy Efficiency will teach students skills, methods and concepts to consider different approaches, to understand them and to align them for reaching sustainable solutions.
+Such competences are not only important in the context of the Energiewende, but they are indispensable in every building, construction and real estate project that takes energy efficiency and other sustainability criteria into account.
+The idea is that sustainable project results that consider economic, ecological and social aspects can only be achieved in extensive cooperation of all stakeholders.
+Managing and moderating such a cooperation is one of the major challenges of implementing sustainability in building projects of all scales.
+The program aims therefore on enabling students to understand the complexity of planning and management processes and to develop according solutions.
+This will happen in modules with different approaches: some will teach facts and numbers, others will facilitate connections between different fields and the softer skills of mediating between them and some are designed to apply these competences to practical projects.
 The TU-Campus EUREF is located on the EUREF (European Energy Forum) campus in Berlin-Schöneberg.
-This former industrial area has been developed into a research hub for energy efficiency, renewable energies, and smart grids.
+This former industrial area has been developed into a research hub for energy efficiency, renewable energies and smart grids.
 Students will gain insight into the numerous real-life examples of building sustainability without having to leave the campus.

 Students and graduates

 The program addresses a broad group of professionals with varying academic backgrounds, mostly in engineering and technology, management, economics, architecture and urban or environmental planning.
 However, applicants with other academic backgrounds coupled with working experience in a related field are also encouraged to apply, personal motivation plays an important role in the selection process.
-Class diversity is one of its greatest assets, as students will not only learn from lecturers with science and business backgrounds but also from each other.
+Class diversity is one of its greatest assets, as students will not only learn from lecturers with science and business backgrounds, but also from each other.
 Graduates will be able to moderate and manage complex projects in the construction, real estate, and planning sector.
 They will be able to assess the project from technical, ecological and economic perspectives and find solutions which take all stakeholders into account.